 Step 2: Back up your Mac

-By nature, betas are unstable.
-There’s a chance of serious bugs corrupting your data, and you need to be prepared in case that happens.
+Before you update to Big Sur, it is always good to backup your current Mac version.
+There’s always a chance of serious bugs corrupting your data, and you need to be prepared in case that happens.
 Unfortunately, you can’t merely roll back to a stable version without a complete factory reset.
 Instead, you should have a Time Machine backup locked and loaded before installing any beta.

 When you connect an external drive, MacOS may ask to use it for Time Machine backups.
 Select Encrypt Backups on the prompt, click the Use Disk button, and you’re good to go.
 If not, you can manually enable an external disk to use Time Machine by using the following steps.